 Dr. Priddy began her higher education career at Nicolet College (community and technical college), serving there from 1986 – 1999 as Vice President for Institutional Effectiveness, Evaluation, and Planning; Director of Research, Assessment, and Development; and English/Composition Faculty.
-She is a summa cum laude graduate of the State University of New York at Geneseo with a B.A. in English, a summa cum laude graduate of the University of Minnesota-Twin Cities with an M.A. in English; and a summa cum laude graduate of Capella University with a Ph.D. in Higher Education, research and evaluation.
+She is a summa cum laude graduate of the State University of New York at Geneseo with a Bachelor of Arts in English, a summa cum laude graduate of the University of Minnesota-Twin Cities with an Master of Arts in English; and a summa cum laude graduate of Capella University with a Doctor of Philosophy in Higher Education, research and evaluation.

 Dr. Priddy currently serves on several boards in the United States and abroad.
-Known as an innovator, inspirational leader, and gamechanger, Lynn has focused since the 1990’s on high-quality, deeply engaged online and immersive learning as a means for access, affordability, and equity.
-She is a frequent national and international speaker and large-group facilitator and has consulted extensively in higher education strategy, change, and quality assurance and improvement both in the US and abroad.
+Known as an innovator, inspirational leader, and gamechanger, Dr. Priddy has focused since the 1990’s on high-quality, deeply engaged online and immersive learning as a means for access, affordability, and equity.
+She is a frequent national and international speaker and large-group facilitator and has consulted extensively in higher education strategy, change, and quality assurance and improvement both in the U.S. and abroad.